towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 The Aide NPC inside the house will now gift you a Paras.
 You can use this Paras if you ever find yourself without a pokemon that can learn Cut.

+**Drink Stand**
+A new drink stand has been set up on the Route 19 beach below Fuschia City.
+It sells vending machine drinks in multiples like a pokemart.

 **Cloning Genetically Modified Pokemon**
 This process clones your 1st spot pokemon and modifies it with DNA from your 2nd spot pokemon.
 It does this by treating a pokemon's two bytes of DV values as if they were two genes with two alleles each.